This Day In Literary History

 "It's with bad sentiments that one makes good novels." - Aldous Huxley

-Today's video features a complete reading of Aldous Huxley's classic novel, Brave New World, narrated by Michael York.
+Today's video features a complete reading of Aldous Huxley's classic novel, Brave New World.
 Enjoy!